LGR2/LGRblog/content/post/LeavingCert.md

-[^7]: Probably something closer to "A 825 Student's Guide to all the Nonsense and Bullshit People will tell You".
+[^7]: Probably something closer to "A 825 Student's Guide To All The Nonsense and Bullshit People Will Tell You about The Leaving Certificate".